Aftermath (Part 20 - Finale)

 "Let's wait for everyone else," Arrachachak replied firmly.

-Soon people were ambling into the bridge, a couple alert and with worried expressions, the later two dull-eyed and sleepy.
+Soon people were ambling into the bridge, a couple alert and with worried expressions, the later two

 "This had better be good," Marchero yawned as she sat down and slouched in her usual seat.

 The swell rocked the ship again.
 A subtle change in the light caused heads to turn to the viewscreen.
-The same distorted tunnel pattern was there, but now there seemed to be faint pulses of light passing by in the distance.
+The

 "Err..." someone muttered.